onedata/onedata-documentation/doc/administering_onedata/luma.md

 ### Display credentials
-Credentials used to present POSIX credentials (UID & GID) of a file owner in the file's attributes. e. g. they are displayed in the result of `ls` operation in Oneclient or when fetching file attributes using REST API.
+Credentials used to present POSIX credentials (UID & GID) of a file owner in the file's attributes, e.g., they are displayed in the result of `ls` operation in Oneclient or when fetching file attributes using REST API.

 ### Onedata user credentials
-Credentials identifying user in the Onedata system.
+Credentials identifying a user in the Onedata system.

 ### Onedata group credentials
-Credentials identifying group in the Onedata system.
+Credentials identifying a group in the Onedata system.

 ## Use cases